4rji/nvidia-smi/README.md

   - Reset to default IP

 ## Agent Details

+For easy deployment, use the agents in the releases.
+Available for Linux and Windows (I don't have a Windows computer so I haven't tried it, but you can use the Python agent too).

 The `agente.py` script runs on the machine with the NVIDIA GPU and provides the following functionality: